Japan Is Betting Big On The Future Of Hydrogen Cars

 Only about 11,000 fuel cell vehicles are on the road worldwide.
 Nearly half of them are in California, which has stringent vehicle emission regulations and tax credits that incentivize electric and fuel cell vehicles.

-In Japan, the Mirai is expensive even with a generous government subsidy that brings it down from the equivalent of about $70,000 to $50,000.
+In Japan, the Mirai is expensive even with a generous government subsidy that brings it down from the equivalent of about $70,000 to about $50,000.
 The largest cost is the fuel cell production, but Toyota says that will drop as production ramps up.

 Japan has embraced the technology and aims to create the first "hydrogen society," which also includes the use of hydrogen for power generation.
 The energy ministry has ambitious targets in the lead-up to the 2020 Olympics.
 The city of Tokyo plans to deploy 100 hydrogen fuel cell buses during the games, and it wants to have 40,000 fuel cell electric vehicles on the road, with a longer-term goal of 200,000 such vehicles in the next six years.